s-estay/learning-rust/README.md

   println!("The value of x is: {x}"); // prints 2
 }
 ```
-- We can change the type of the value but reuse the same name
+- We can change the type of the value and reuse the same name
 ```rust
 fn main() {
   let abc = "abc";